eapowertools/qs-admin-playbook/docs/asset_management/custom_properties/custom_properties.md

 The below script snippet requires the [Qlik CLI](../../tooling/qlik_cli.md).

-The script will bring back any custom properties that have been created or modified within the las x days.
+The script will bring back any custom properties that have been created or modified within the last x days.
 The script will then store the output into a desired location in either csv or json format.

 ### Script
 ```powershell